squidgetx/media_balance/code/README.md

 ## Code

+`clean_all.R` collects source, article, and author data from other places in the project, does some final cleaning and variable construction, and outputs the main analysis files into `masterdata`

 ### Analysis

 The `analysis` directory contains all of the code related to the final analysis of the data

-- Run `make` to knit all relevant files
+- Run `make` to knit all files, or you can just knit the Rmds directly.
 - `analysis.Rmd` contains main descriptives and some exploratory analysis
 - `balance.Rmd` contains the main results about the trend of balance over time
 - `journalists.Rmd` contains the main results about journalist characteristics and balance as the dependent variable
-- `prep_analysis.R` collects source, article, and author data from other places in the project, does some final cleaning and variable construction, and outputs the main analysis files into `masterdata`
 - `load.R` is an R snippet that loads the main data files and contains functions used to construct the balance and ideology scores in the main analysis

 ### Sources